Ayantaker/SpyderC2/README.md

 - Cant send commands if dead
 - Kill victim
 - Funny names of victims
-- Logs of commands/ Proper logging system
 - Modules to be modular.
 Plug and play
-- Use victim to be called with first few letters of victim ID
-- Last used command/Proper console for interaction
 - Idenitfication of admin privelges
 - Debug mode for the stager
+- Reregister victim if server stopped and then started, but victim still beaconing